droongma/Indoor-Positioning/README.md

 ## 2. Deep Learning Model
+**It is a multi-class classification model.**
-**You can see our deep learning model(TFLite model) to predict location based on the result dataset here: [Model file](https://github.com/droongma/Indoor-Positioning/blob/main/ML(capstone)/ML%20model/model(joohyung)/TF_model/model_tflite_version.tflite)**
+**Our deep learning model(TFLite model) to predict location based on the result dataset is here: [click to see model file](https://github.com/droongma/Indoor-Positioning/blob/main/ML(capstone)/ML%20model/model(joohyung)/TF_model/model_tflite_version.tflite)**

 The structure of our model is as follows:

 ![image14](https://user-images.githubusercontent.com/11453455/153637907-2f132131-ab3b-4b8f-83f2-9b5ded47fbf1.png)

-It is basically a multi-class classification model.
  Since the number of data is too small, we don't make extra test set.
-Instead, we use cross-validation(CV) set to measure accuracy.
+Instead, we used cross-validation(CV) set to measure accuracy.
 Our accuracy result is as follows:

 ![image13](https://user-images.githubusercontent.com/11453455/153638216-6c8b2df0-556d-4768-9b45-e6481782fce1.png)

 ## 3. Final Application
-The process of our final application is as follows:
+The execution process of our final application is as follows:

 <img width="459" alt="image17" src="https://user-images.githubusercontent.com/11453455/153641620-cc808c77-b5fb-4b69-ae88-acd8b77469b2.png">